mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ## PMUs
-PMUs measure voltage and current phasors in the polar coordinate system, thus each PMU output represented by magnitude and angle along with corresponding variances [[3, Sec.
+PMUs measure voltage and current phasors in the polar coordinate system, thus each PMU output is represented by magnitude and angle along with corresponding variances [[3, Sec.
 5.6]](@ref MeasurementModelReferenceTutorials).
 When installed on buses, they measure bus voltage phasors, while on branches, they measure current phasors.

 A PMU ``(V_i, \theta_i) \in \bar{\mathcal{P}}`` measures the voltage phasor at bus ``i \in \mathcal{N}``.
 Let us integrate this type of PMU at the first bus:
 ```@example measurementModelTutorials